SPontadit/LuxUmbra/README.md

 #### **Specular**

 Specular part is calculated with the split sum approximation made famous by Epic Games.
 The first sum is pre-calculated for different roughness values and the results are stored in the mip-map levels of a cubemap.
 This is our **prefiltered map**.
-The second sum is a 2D LUT that represents the BRDF's responce given an input roughness and an input angle between the normal and the light direction. <br>
+The second sum is a 2D LUT that represents the BRDF's response given an input roughness and an input angle between the normal and the light direction. <br>

-Objet that use IBL reflection sample the prefiltered map using its roughness value to access mip level of the map.
-Higher mip levels are blurrier than lower mip levels.
-So rough material have blurred reflection and smooth material have sharp reflection.<br>
+Objet that use IBL reflections sample the prefiltered map using their roughness value to access a mip level of the map.
+Higher mip levels are blurrier than lower mip levels, so rough material have blurred reflections and smooth material have sharp reflections.<br>

-This two maps depending on the environment map, we compute them at program startup with **compute shader**<br>
+These two maps depend on the environment map, we generate them at program startup with a **compute shader**<br>

-<ins>**Figure 6:**</ins> the environment is reflected off the helmet
+<ins>**Figure 6:**</ins> the environment is reflected on the surface of the helmet

 ![IBL](README_Resources/Helmet_Light.jpg)